-A standard programme uses 10 litres of water, compared to dishwashers on an eco-setting only using 7 litres.
+A standard dishwasher program uses 10 litres of water, compare that to dishwashers on an eco-setting which only use 7 litres.

 Clean your dishwasher drains and filters to ensure efficient operation.

 Let your dishes air dry; if you don’t have an automatic air-dry switch, turn off your dishwasher after the final rinse and prop the door open slightly so the dishes will dry faster.